uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/v3-index.md

   <div id="collapsable-content-3" class="collapsable">

   <h4>Get school experience</h4>
-<p>Before you commit to a teacher training course, see teaching in action.
-Find out for yourself what teaching is really like and decide if it’s right for you.
-School experience isn’t compulsory, but most teacher training providers will want you to have it. </p>
+<p>Before you commit to a teacher training course, you might like to get some valuable experience in a school and find out what it’s really like to become a teacher.</p>
+<p>This isn’t compulsory, but most teacher training providers will want you to have it and it will look good on your application.</p>

 <a href="school-experience">Find out more about school experience</a>